PaoyangLab/PeTEM/README.md

   - **Genome index file (FASTA index)**

-    > The genome FASTA index file provide the names and lengths of each chromosome.
+    > The genome FASTA index file provides the names and lengths of each chromosome.

     Table Format (`genome.fa.fai`)